Hayato Sakurai: Post-DREAM

 Almost a year later, Sakurai returned to face Jae Suk Lim at Mach Dojo / Gladiator: Mach Festival.
 Sakurai lost by TKO in the first round.

 He competed in the Tokyo International Jiu-Jitsu Open Championship 2009, ranking himself as a Brazilian jiu-jitsu black belt for his grappling expertise.
 He opened the first round against Akira Uemura, but was eliminated.

 Rizin FF

 After not competing in over three years, Sakurai made his MMA return for Rizin Fighting Federation.
 He faced Wataru Sakata at Rizin World Grand-Prix 2016: Final Round on December 31, 2016 and won the fight via TKO in the second round.

 Fighting style

-Sakurai was renowned for his well rounded set of skills, excelling on every field of the MMA game.
-On the stand-up, he favored grinding low kicks and technical boxing along with a wide usage of knee strikes, including flying knees.
-A prolific clinch user, although he is not a high level judoka, Sakurai excelled in performing hip throws during his matches, favouring o goshi, uki goshi and ippon seoi nage.
-Finally, his grappling technique was one of his biggest strengths, using his shoot wrestling expertise to great effect.
-He was the only user of this discipline in reaching the ADCC finals both in his weight and absolute division, defeating heavier and more decorated grapplers like Ricco Rodriguez and Vinny Magalhães.
+Sakurai favored grinding low kicks and technical boxing along with a wide usage of knee strikes, including flying knees.
+A clinch user, Sakurai performed hip throws during his matches, favouring o goshi, uki goshi and ippon seoi nage.
+Finally, he used his background in shoot wrestling in his grappling technique.
+He was the only user of this discipline in reaching the ADCC finals both in his weight and absolute division, defeating grapplers like Ricco Rodriguez and Vinny Magalhães.